-- 1. Educating the general public and media about grazing and rangelands in the context of helping the public to understand the beef lifecycle and communicating Idaho ranchers' commitment to the environment and sustainability.
-For instance, the IBC may develop marketing materials aimed at consumers consumer such as social media and digital marketing campaigns, as well as in-school education programs or resources that incorporate information about grazing and rangelands to enhance understanding of beef sustainability.
-The Idaho Beef Council may collaborate with other organizations or industry stakeholders in these efforts and will leverage information and resources already developed. - 2.
+- Educating the general public and media about grazing and rangelands in the context of helping the public understand the beef lifecycle and communicating Idaho ranchers' commitment to the environment and sustainability.
+For instance, the IBC may develop consumer information such as television and video productions and in-school education programs or resources that incorporate information about grazing and rangelands to enhance understanding of beef sustainability, or may collaborate with other organizations in these efforts. - 2.
 Monitoring consumers' perception of the beef industry's commitment to sustainability through regular consumer surveys. - 3.
 Referring members of the public or media to other organizations with a greater role in public rangelands.